alanlivio/docxreviews2txt/README.md

 # docxreviews2txt

-Extract review changes and comments from a Docx file as plain text.
+Command line tool to extract review changes and comments from a docx file as plain text.
-It is useful when reviewing pdf files imported as Word.
+It is particullary usefull after do review changes in pdf files at docx editor (e.g., MS Word, gdocs).

 ## How to install?

 ```bash
 pip install docxreviews2txt